 ZYPREXA RELPREVV comes as a yellow powder in a clear glass vial.
 A vial of diluent is provided to prepare the injection, which will be olanzapine 150mg/mL.
-A syringe with attached safety needle and two additional safety needles to prepare the injection are supplied in the kit containing ZYPREXA RELPREVV.
+A syringe with attached safety needle and three additional safety needles to prepare the injection are supplied in the kit containing ZYPREXA RELPREVV.

 Active Ingredient - 210 mg, 300 mg or 405 mg olanzapine pamoate monohydrate.

 Diluent Inactive Ingredients - carmellose sodium, mannitol, polysorbate 80 and water for injections.

 ZYPREXA RELPREVV is a product of: